-The Seven Sisters Country Park is a beautiful stretch of coast in Sussex.
+The Seven Sisters Country Park is a beautiful stretch of coast in East Sussex.
 The chalk cliffs, with their grassy tops, undulate through seven peaks.
 After tackling these seven ladies, it is time to ascend Beachy Head.
 This high cliff has become famous as a spot for troubled people to jump, 20 souls a year.
 The cliff top has signs from the Samaritan dotted around.
 It is a horrible reality in such a lovely corner of England.

 – Transnistria, Moldova

 Transnistria is a breakaway state that sits between Moldova and Ukraine.
 It is a very peaceful place that has it’s own very special personality.
 When the USSR collapsed, and Eastern Europe recreated its countries and borders, Transnistria was looking for a more Russian-centric life than the rest of Moldova.
 A war ensued and they declared independence.
 It has never been recognised by any UN state.

 Transnistria still has old Soviet memorials and monuments, and is sometimes referred to as being a living museum.
 It is fascinating, and the thought of getting questioned by the KGB (yes, the police is still called the KGB) is pretty exhilarating.